kubeshop/testkube/docs/docs/guides/webhooks.md

 # Webhooks

-Webhooks allow you to build or set up integrations and send HTTP POST payloads (your Testkube Execution and its current state) whenever an event is triggered.
-In this case, when your Tests are started or finished.
+[Webhooks](https://docs.github.com/en/webhooks-and-events/webhooks/about-webhooks) allow you to build or set up integrations and send HTTP POST payloads (your Testkube Execution and its current state) whenever an event is triggered.
+In this case, when your Tests start or finish.

 To set them up when using Testkube, you'll need to create your webhook as shown in the following format example: